 After washing the Bhindi, pat dry it completely with a paper towel before chopping it.
 If there is any moisture left, it becomes slimy while cooking.

-This Sabzi will last in the fridge for about 2-3 days when stored in an airtight container.
+Aloo bhindi will last in the fridge for about 2-3 days when stored in an airtight container.
 Reheat it properly in a pan or in a microwave, before serving.
+If you feel it has become a little dry after refrigerating, sprinkle a little water on top to add a little moisture.

 Aloo Bhindi Recipe